florianmarkusse/FLOS/articles/dynamic-array/article.md

 ### _Virtual_ Memory

-An idea more than three-quarter centuries old now, [_virtual_ memory](https://en.wikipedia.org/wiki/Virtual_memory) is an abstraction atop "real" _physical_ memory implemented in all modern CPU architectures, excluding embedded devices and the like.
+An idea more than a half-century old now, [_virtual_ memory](https://en.wikipedia.org/wiki/Virtual_memory) is an abstraction atop "real" _physical_ memory implemented in all modern CPU architectures, excluding embedded devices and the like.
 This abstraction allows programs to no longer